jabuwu/rusty_spine/readme.md

 - [Bevy](https://github.com/jabuwu/bevy_spine) - ([WASM Demo](https://jabuwu.github.io/bevy_spine_demos/))

+To integrate into your own engine, see the [miniquad example](https://github.com/jabuwu/rusty_spine/blob/main/examples/miniquad.rs)

 ## License

 Because this project uses the official Spine Runtime, you must follow the Spine Runtimes License Agreement.
 If using the `libc` crate (via the `use_libc` feature), then see the [libc crate](https://crates.io/crates/libc) for licensing.
 If using the built-in (wasm compatible) libc implementation, you must follow the BSD 3-clause license of The Regents of the University of California.
 See the `LICENSE` file for complete licenses.
 The Rust code is licensed under dual MIT / Apache-2.0 but with no attribution necessary.
 All contributions must agree to this licensing.